-Inspired by artists like Kurt Schwitters, Marcel Duchamp and Joan Miró, Andy McIntosh explores the possibilities for recycling and renewal in found objects and scrap.
+Inspired by artists like Kurt Schwitters, Marcel Duchamp, Henri Matisse and Joan Miró, Andy McIntosh explores the possibilities for recycling and renewal in found objects and scrap.
 His work presents the “readymade” landscape from a 21st century perspective.

 Andy launched his Art career as a conventional landscape painter.
 In 2005 he made the decision to give himself a new, challenging set of parameters – without brushes, paint or canvases.
 Approaching the problem of commercial waste culture with postmodern humour, Andy began to comb scrap yards and beaches.
 Exploring the relationship, between natural and unnatural, he discovered objects and remnants that suggested narratives, and thus his unique sculptural language was created.

 Seeing beauty in nature as well as in the man-made, Andy’s work does not seek to represent that beauty in a literal way.
 With some of his chosen materials, he challenges the audience to see what he sees and, in doing so believes that he has access to a far deeper conversation about life in this age.

 While Andy’s work isn’t directly political, one can’t escape the allusion to the 20 million tonnes of commercial waste that are generated each year in Scotland alone.
 While some of his works allow the inherent appeal of a pre-used material to shine through, others, like cubic bales of crushed coke cans (see ’Fields’), are there to make us think about the sheer volume of rubbish that we produce and are being forced to take responsibility for.